ibm-cloud-docs/codeengine/plan-repo.md

 If you want to create a new build, then see [Creating a build configuration with the CLI](/docs/codeengine?topic=codeengine-build-image#build-create-cli).

-## Next steps for Git respository access secret
+## Next steps for Git repository access secret
 {: #nextsteps-coderepo}

 After you create your Git repository access secret, you can [build images](/docs/codeengine?topic=codeengine-plan-build) from source code in your private repository.
 Specify your Git repository access secret when you run the `build create` command.